My Honest Review of The Google Project Management Certification

 This is fairly cheap for a certificate that can help you land a job making thousands more per year.

-If you're interested in pursuing a career as a project manager, the Google Project Management Certification course can provide a helpful introduction to the field.
+If you're interested in pursuing a career as a project manager, the Google Project Management Certification can provide a helpful introduction to the field.
 Through the course, you'll gain a better understanding of the key skills and responsibilities involved in project management.

 If you're still unsure about whether project management is the right career path for you, I recommend taking advantage of their 7-day free trial.
 This is a low-risk way to explore the field and see if it resonates with your interests and strengths.